uni-assist Application Guide: Step-by-Step for Studienkolleg Admission (2026)

 Use our Studienkolleg comparison tools.
 Here on studienkolleg.org, you can compare all 46 Studienkollegs by location, cost, course offerings, and application method to find the best fit for your situation.

 Applying through uni-assist adds an extra layer to the Studienkolleg application process, but it is entirely manageable if you plan ahead and pay attention to detail.
-Thousands of international students navigate the system successfully every year — and with this guide, you are well prepared to be one of them.
+Thousands of international students complete the process successfully every year — and with this guide, you are well prepared to be one of them.